-They decided to administer her first epi shot at this point, because she was exhibiting two symptoms: belly pain and itching.
+They decided to administer her first epi shot at this point because she was exhibiting two symptoms: belly pain and itching.
 They also gave her oral Zyrtec.
 The shot calmed everything for about 10 minutes.
-After the 10 minutes was up, she really started itching a lot more.
+After the 10 minutes were up, she really started itching a lot more.
 Upon inspection, her entire body was breaking out in severe hives before our very eyes.

 She quickly became covered in huge hives.

 They gave her a shot of prednisolone at this point.
 She was still playing, and not showing signs of distress.
 Around five minutes later, she started coughing a little bit.
 We couldn’t hear her breathing hard or wheezing at all.
-We called the nurse just to double check, and she listened with her stethoscope.
+We called the nurse just to double-check, and she listened with her stethoscope.
 She said she was wheezing and tight.
-When her vitals were taken, her sats were in the low 80s, her BP was low, and her pulse was high.
+When her vitals were taken, her sats were in the low 80s, her blood pressure was low, and her pulse was high.

 Amazingly, she was still just playing, and just annoyed with the itchy hives!